 AccommodationGulo Gulo Apartments

-Day 2 - Head out for an escorted Wildlife park tour on polar bear feeding duties
+Day 2 - Head out for an escorted Wildlife park tour before visiting Santa

 After breakfast, get ready for a tour at the Wildlife Park.
-Accompany the Park Ranger on polar bear feeding duties and learn about the largest predator in the world.
-Afterwards, enjoy a guided tour of the wildlife park.
+Enjoy a guided tour of the wildlife park.

 AccommodationGulo Gulo Apartments